-The USCF office also solicits bids for our invitational events, such as the U.S. Championship.
-In most cases, the USCF sets the upper limit for spending and covers all the costs for these events.
+The USCF office also solicits bids for some of our invitational events,.
+In some cases, the USCF sets the upper limit for spending and covers all the costs for these events.
 Special guidelines are available for these events, and organizers are encouraged to contact the U.S. office prior to preparing a bid for these types of tournaments.